ramensoftware/windows-11-start-menu-styling-guide/Themes/21996/README.md

 # 21996 Start & Search theme for Windows 11 Start Menu Styler

-This theme tries to recreate the design that the Windows 11 start menu and search menu had on early Windows 11 Builds which include:
+This theme tries to recreate the design that the Windows 11 start menu and search menu had on early Windows 11 builds, which included:
 * Squared search box
 * No search box on the start menu
-* Changed 'All' to 'All apps' like it was on older Windows 11 builds
+* Changed 'All' to 'All apps' as it was on older Windows 11 builds
 * Reverted the search icon back to the one from 22000
 * 21370-22000.9-like Acrylic
 * Accent color & light/dark mode support